nodefluent/kafka-streams/README.md

 super easy API :trollface:

+## Aim of this Library
+- this is not a 1:1 port of the official Java kafka-streams
+- the goal of this project is to give at least the same options to a nodejs developer that kafka-streams currently gives a JVM dev
+- stream-state processing, table representation, joins, aggregate etc.
+I am aiming for the easiest api access possible checkout the [word count example](https://github.com/krystianity/kafka-streams/blob/master/examples/wordCount.js)

 ## Progress Overview (Port Adaption)

 - [x] core structure
 - [x] KStream - stream as a changelog
 - [x] KTable - stream as a database
 - [ ] complex stream join structure
+- [ ] windows (joins)
 - [x] word-count example
 - [x] local-storage for etl actions
 - [ ] local-storage factory (one per action)